rfluethi/German-translation-for-Lesson-WordPress-essentials-Domains-and-hosting/REPOSITORY_STRUCTURE.md

 │   ├── /images/            # Images used within the documentation
-│   ├── quiz.md             # Quiz questions for the project, adapted from the original lesson │   ├── shotlist.md         # Details on scenes, including references to files used in production │   ├── storyboard-de.md    # Visual overview of the German video sequences
+│   ├── quiz.md             # Quiz questions for the project, adapted from the original lesson │   ├── shotlist.md         # Details on scenes, including references to files used in production │   ├── storyboard.md       # Visual overview of the video sequences
-│   ├── storyboard-en.md    # Visual overview of the original English video sequences
-│   ├── text-material-de.md # German adaptation of the learning material text
-│   └── text-material-en.md # Original English text for the learning material
+│   └── text-material.md    # Text of the learning material
 │
-├── /src/                   # Working files used in creating the learning materials │   ├── /assets/            # Icons, graphics, and reusable assets for production │   ├── /audio/             # Audio files used in the videos │   ├── /subtitles/         # Subtitle files for the videos │       ├── /english/       # English subtitles (adapted from the German version) │       └── /german/        # German subtitles matching the spoken video content │
+├── /src/                   # Working files used in creating the learning materials │   ├── /assets/            # Icons, graphics, and reusable assets for production │   ├── /audio/             # Audio files used in the videos │   ├── /capters/           # Chapter data of the video │   └── /subtitles/         # Subtitle files for the videos │
 ├── /media/                 # Media resources for the learning materials │   └── /video/             # Finalized video files for the learning materials